Sonic the Hedgehog (2006)

 |Sonic the Hedgehog|

 This game has a prototype article

 ...Well, all the articles here are, in a way.
 But this one moreso, and the article may contain incomplete information and editor's notes.

-Widely regarded as the nadir of the series, Sonic the Hedgehog (often referred to as "Sonic '06" to distinguish it from the 16-bit original) was heavily and extensively rushed.
-Accordingly, many people who played the game agree it contains lots of bugs, poorly implemented ideas, and plain bad design which led to the franchise almost being killed off.
+Widely regarded as the nadir of the series, Sonic the Hedgehog (often referred to as "Sonic '06" to distinguish it from the 16-bit original and its derivatives/ports) was heavily and extensively rushed.
+Accordingly, many people who played the game agree it contains lots of bugs, poorly-implemented ideas, and plain bad design which led to the franchise almost being killed off.
 There's also a lot of unfinished content and leftovers from development.

 Also, loading.
 SO MUCH LOADING.

 Most of this still needs to be documented: